shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Luck Dictation

 You have mastered fortune.
-Whenever one or more dice are rolled, but before the outcome is determined, you may spend 5 MP to set any number of the rolled dice to any value possible for that die.
+You may spend 1 AP and 5 MP to determine the outcome of a situation.
+Until the end of your next turn, whenever a d20 is rolled, you may set its rolled value to any value possible for that die.
+You can use this feature once per long rest, but regain the ability to use it again when you roll for Initiative.

 ## Item Infuser